 Asylum seekers may not bring family members to the US until they have already received asylum.
 You may only petition to bring children and/or your spouse to the United States after receiving asylum.

 Our immigration attorneys know how to navigate the asylum process and are standing by to help you better understand your legal rights.
-If you think you may qualify, or have further questions, call the Federal Practice Group for a consultation today.
+If you think you may qualify, or have further questions, contact us today to schedule a consultation.

 The Federal Practice Group provides skilled, results-driven representation.
 Through their thorough and aggressive representation of clients, our attorneys have earned a reputation throughout the legal community as relentless advocates who leave no stone unturned.
 This passionate, exacting approach yields results for our clients.